 The problem might not be noticeable until your dog starts to lick the area.
 Look out for redness, swelling, or a small lump, as these could be signs that the seed has begun to burrow into the skin.

 Seeds that are caught in the coat should be swiftly removed.
-If you find a seed that is already partway into the skin, or you suspect it has already travelled further in, don’t try to remove it yourself.
+If you find a seed that is already partway into the skin, or you suspect it has already traveled further in, don’t try to remove it yourself.
 Make an appointment at the vet immediately.

-Adventurous dogs can suffer from cuts, scrapes and punctures on their paws.
+Adventurous dogs can suffer from cuts, scrapes, and punctures on their paws.
 Common culprits include thorns, splinters, jagged rocks, glass, and dog or insect bites.

-Sometimes you might not even realize your dog has an injury until you see them licking their paw.
+Sometimes, you might not even realize your dog has an injury until you see them licking their paw.